jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

     - question: If you are going to sedate me, can I go alone or should I be accompanied?
-      answer: "<p>It is necessary to always be accompanied, since it is very useful and comforting to receive physical and emotional support after the procedure, and in addition, it is essential to delegate the responsibility of the move to the place of residence.
+      answer: "<p>It is necessary to always be accompanied, since it is very useful and comforting to receive physical and emotional support after the procedure, and in addition; it is essential to delegate the responsibility of the move to the place of residence.
 After sedation, feelings of clumsiness, confusion and disorientation are frequent.</p>\n"
     - question: How long will it take me to wake up after the intervention?